 So let's start out with application build time which is where shaders are typically compiled.

+We'll begin with a look at the shading language.
+The Metal shading language is based on C++.
 So just like C++ you can create classes, templates, structures, define enums and namespaces.

 Like GLSL there are built-in vector and matrix types, and numerous built-in functions and operators commonly used for graphics.
 And there are classes to specify sampler state and operate on textures.

 The best way to describe the language is just to show you.
 So here is a vertex and fragment shader pair.